philfrei/SiVi/README.md

 Following are items that if coded would enhance the project.
 They can be found in the *task list*, along with notes relevant for the task.
 The ordering below reflects my personal, first estimate of priority and size-of-task.
 But it should be possible to jump in at any point in this list.

-- Improve settings entry for ALL fields so that an <Enter> keypress is not required.
+- Improve the field controls so that an <Enter> keypress is not required after changing the value in the field.
 This has only been done for the *Animation Panel* fields.

 - Save/Load for texture settings
   *Will likely include a review of the current somewhat fragmented "model" structure.*

-- B&W option setting for channel displays
+- B&W option setting for channel displays?
   *B&W might be preferred as a way of keeping in mind that the numbers at this point have NOT yet been color-mapped.*

 - Bring in additional noise engines